jbomhold3/ApexDesignsSLDocs/towncontrol/users.md

 ## Adding a user.
 There are two ways for a user to be added to your town.
 Using the new user search or accepting access requests(not shown above).

-To add a user enter there Username, SLUsername, or UUID then hit enter.
+To add a user, enter there Username, SLUsername or UUID then hit enter.
 Click add besides the correct user.

 ## Editing Users

-Clicking the edit icon next to user will replace the new column with the groups assigned to that user.
+Clicking the edit icon next to the user will replace the new column with the groups assigned to that user.

 :::image type="content" source="../images/towncontrol/settingsusers/selected.jpg" alt-text="Selected user":::

 You can add or remove groups from here.
->[!NOTE] A user with no group will have no abilities users are given no >groups be default.
+>[!NOTE] A user with no group will have no abilities.
+Users are given no >groups by default.

 :::row:::
     :::column:::